By-DevOps-For-DevOps/ecs-scaling-scheduler/README.md

 ## main.yaml
 Deploys the following resources to AWS:
-1. AWS Lamba -> for scaling the ECS Services
+1. AWS Lambda -> for scaling the ECS Services
 1. AWS Cloudwatch rules -> one to send start command to Lambda, one for sending a stop command
 1. AWS IAM Role -> IAM Role to attach to the Lambda Function
 1. AWS IAM Policy -> Permissions for Lambda to write to CloudWatch Loggroups, and full ECS permissions

 ## lambda_function.py
-Python3.8 script to scale all ECS services of a specific cluster either to 0 or 1.
+Python3.9 script to scale all ECS services of a specific cluster either to 0 or 1.
 The lambda takes the Cloudwatch Rule parameter for 'action' and 'cluster' to determine, if the services should start or stop and on which cluster.